fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-map-using-angular.md

+---
+title: Your First Map in Angular using FusionCharts | FusionCharts
+description: This article outlines the steps to be executed for creating your first map using the angular-fusioncharts component.
+heading: Create a Map in Angular using FusionCharts
+chartPresent: false
+---

 ## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple and lightweight **Angular** component which provides bindings for **FusionCharts**.
 The `angular-fusioncharts` component allows you to easily add rich and interactive charts to any **Angular** project.